Hello. Write your message here. Link text here

 General Benning pinpointed the issue.
 The North would never tolerate being treated the way they treated the South.
 So why should Southerners put up with the Northern rape of their economy?
 They had declared their independence from Great Britain and they did not intend to swap one tyrannical government for another.
 The London Times in 1861 clearly saw the parallel between independence from Great Britain and Southern independence – secession – from the U.S.

 With the election of Lincoln and passage of the new Morrill Tariff, Southern leaders in South Carolina and the Gulf States began calling for secession in the spirit of the Declaration of Independence.
 In his first Inaugural Address, Lincoln swore to enforce the tariff in the seceded states because the Northern economy could not withstand the loss of import duties.
 He needed to gain control control of Ft.
-Sumter in Charleston Harbor, built and owned by South Carolina, to collect his tariffs so he sent federal 75,000 troops to unconstitutionally invade the state.
+Sumter in Charleston Harbor to collect his tariffs so he sent federal 75,000 troops to unconstitutionally invade the state.

 The New Secession Movement